Secret Management

 secret_service = SecretServiceClient()

-aws_api_key = secret_service.get_secret('aws_api_key')
+aws_api_key = secret_service.get_secret('aws-api-key')

-aws_secret_key = secret_service.get_secret('aws_secret_key')
+aws_secret_key = secret_service.get_secret('aws-secret-key')

 ❗️